justplainstuff/plainstack/web/documentation/0-motivation.md

 Node.js is a mature and reliable runtime.

-Although Bun is generally faster than Node.js, plainweb might switch to Bun once it reaches a stable state.
+Bun is generally faster than Node.js and plainweb might switch to Bun once it reaches a stable state.

 ### Express (vs. Hono, Fastify)